doandat943/TechNews/README.md

 # Important

-Issues of this repository are tracked on https://github.com/aspnetboilerplate/aspnetboilerplate.
-Please create your issues on https://github.com/aspnetboilerplate/aspnetboilerplate/issues.
+Issues of this repository are tracked.
+Please create your issues on https://github.com/doandat943/TechNews/issues.

-# ASP.NET Core & EntityFramework Core Based Startup Template

-This template is a simple startup project to start with ABP using ASP.NET Core and EntityFramework Core.
+# TechNews

+TechNews is a modern online news website that provides the latest and most exciting technology news.
+Built on the ASP.NET Core framework with a MySQL database, TechNews leverages the MVC (Model-View-Controller) architecture to deliver a smooth and efficient user experience.

+## Key Features

+- **Technology News**: Continuously updated articles about the latest technology trends.
+- **Content Management**: Easily manage articles, categories, and authors through an admin interface.
+- **Responsive Design**: User-friendly interface compatible with all devices, from desktops to mobile phones.
+- **Advanced Search**: Allows users to search and filter articles based on various criteria.

+## Technologies Used

+- **ASP.NET Core**: A powerful framework by Microsoft for building web applications.
+- **MySQL**: A popular open-source relational database management system.
+- **MVC (Model-View-Controller)**: A software design pattern that separates the application into distinct sections, making the codebase easier to maintain and extend.
+- **Entity Framework Core**: An ORM (Object-Relational Mapping) tool that simplifies database interactions.

+# Getting Started

+To get started with the TechNews project, follow the instructions below in this document.

 ## Prerequirements